CodingItWrong/outsidein.dev/docs/vue/4-refactoring-styles.md

       ---> <RestaurantList>
 ```

-The Vuetify installer configured Vue to use Vuetify, but we need to do the same in our unit test, similar to how we do with Vuex.
+The Vuetify installer configured our app to use Vuetify, but we need to do the same in our unit test, similar to how we do with Vuex.
 But instead of using the `localVue` instance in this case, we need to configure Vuetify on the root Vue instance:

 ```diff
 +import Vue from 'vue';